 Category: Course - Attendance

-The School of Modern Greek Language that runs the Course allows for a couple of days extension for such cases, in order for you to take the placement test and join a class according to your level (beginners, intermediate, advanced) in time.
-After that it is impossible to follow the Course and therefore to receive the scholarship.
-In any such case, the student must promptly inform both the Department of Studies and the School of Modern Greek Language that he/she will be needing a personally scheduled placement interview.
+You are allowed only one (1) day deferred entry, since the School of Modern Greek Language runs the placement test on-line, well before the beginning of the course and lessons start on the 1st day.
+Beyond this, it is impossible to follow the course and therefore to receive the scholarship.
+In any such case, the student must promptly inform beforehand both the Department of Studies (scholarships) and the School of Modern Greek Language (course/lessons).

 Full attendance of the Course in mandatory for the scholarship to become effective.
-This means both the tuition fee waiver and the payment of the compensation grant.
-Also, 80% attendance of the Course is absolutely necessary for a Certificate of Attendance to be issued in your name by the School of Modern Greek Language.
+80% attendance of the Course is absolutely necessary for a Certificate of Attendance to be issued in your name by the School of Modern Greek Language.
 Scholarship-holders are required to meet at least this condition.
 In any other case, the scholarship status is dropped and the student is obliged to compensate the University for the fees.

 All those who receive the scholarship are automatically registered to the Course.
 Yet, results cannot be known before June.
 If you really must attend the Course this summer regardless of the outcome of your scholarship application and you are willing to pay the fees on your own, then it is advisable that you also apply to the School of Modern Greek Language independently of the scholarship, by meeting the requirements and deadline set by the School for this Course.

 The scholarship covers the registration and tuition fees of the School of Modern Greek Language only.
 For all other expenses, e.g. travelling to and from Thessaloniki, accommodation, meals, course textbook, School trips (optional) you have to provide for on your own.
 However, efforts are being made so that you can be hosted to the Student Halls of Residence on very smart prices and take your meals at the Student Refectory as soon as it resumes from summer recess (September 1st).